researchAmericanAI/research/README.md

 start.bat included

-yet to test if it works
+yet to test

-if 'one clicking' the start.bat fails,
+if 'one clicking' start.bat fails

-the files may run separately
+files may run separately

 TBD when verified